-HOMEWORK
+3. HOMEWORK

 We will insist on all homework being completed on time and to a good standard, neatly and with pride.
-Please sign the planner weekly.
-We have clubs to support with homework, and we also open our Library at breaks, lunchtime and afterschool.
+Please sign your child's planner weekly.
+We have clubs to support with homework, and we also open our Library at breaks, lunchtime and after-school.
 No child, therefore, has any reason not to do it.
 All homework must be done for the right day and time.
 If it seems too hard, every child should still show that they have tried by what they bring in.

-ON-TASK
+4. ON-TASK